-A. Shields
+A. A. Shields

-Neville Shields - MAIH5021
+Neville Shields: MAIH-RH0166 Principal Consultant (Director) IACA-ACM0072003 neville@redgumhrt.com.au

-Principal Consultant (Director)
+Diploma of Horticulture - Arboriculture; (AQF5) 2001, Workplace Assessment & Training Certificate; (AQF4) 2001, Associate Diploma of Horticulture - Park Management; (AQF5) 1987 Horticulture Certificate; (AQF4) 1984 Urban Pest Control Certificate; (AQF4) 1983

-IACA-ACM0072003 neville@redgumhrt.com.au Diploma of Horticulture - Arboriculture; (AQF5) 2001, Work Place Assessment & Training Certificate; (AQF4) 2001, Associate Diploma of Horticulture - Park Management; 1987 Horticulture Certificate; 1984 Urban Pest Control Certificate; 1983
+Member of; Institute of Australia Consulting Arboriculturists (IACA), 2003 International Society of Arboriculture (ISA), 2005 Australian Institute of Horticulture (AIH) 2005 & Arboriculture Australia (AA) 2005 - 2011 & 2015

-Member of; Institute of Australia Consulting Arboriculturists (IACA), 2003 International Society of Arboriculture (ISA), 2005 Australian Institute of Horticulture (AIH) 2005 & Arboriculture Australia (AA) 2015
+DISCLAIMER

-DISCLAIMER The author and Redgum Horticultural take no responsibility for actions taken and their consequences, contrary to those expert and professional instructions given as recommendations pertaining to safely by way of exercising our responsibility to our client and the public as our duty of care commitment, to mitigate or prevent hazards from arising, from a failure moment in full or part, from a structurally deficient or unsound tree or a tree likely to be rendered thus by its retention and subsequent modification/s to its growing environment either above or below ground contrary to our advice.
+The author and Redoum Horticultural take no responsibility for actions taken and their consequences, contrary to those expert and professional instructions given as recommendations pertaining to safety by way of exercising our responsibility to our client and the public as our duty of care commitment, to mitigate or prevent hazards from arising, from a failure moment in full or part, from a structurally deficient or unsound tree or a tree likely to be rendered thus by its retention and subsequent modification/s to its growing environment either above or below ground contrary to our advice.